Hywan/mnt.io/content/articles/2024-10-30-sliding-sync-at-the-matrix-conference/index.md

 {{ youtube(
   id = "kI2lSCVEunw",
   title = "Simplified Sliding Sync, by Ivan Enderlin, at the Matrix Conference 2024, Berlin", caption = "[Download the slides as PDF (21MiB)](./slides.pdf)" ) }}

-## Other talks
+## Other Talks

 [All the talks are available online][watch], including talks from the public sector, like NATO, Sweden, French or German administrations… I encourage you to check the list!
 Nonetheless, I take the opportunity of this article to highlight some announcement talks, or technical (Matrix internals) talks, I've enjoyed.

-### Matrix 2.0 and the launch of Element X!
+### Matrix 2.0 and the Launch of Element X!

 Two presentations for the price of one: <cite>Matrix 2.0 Is Here!</cite> by Matthew Hogdson.
 10 years after the original launch of Matrix, and 5 years after Matrix 1.0, what a best anniversary to announce Matrix 2.0.

 {{ youtube(
-  id = "ZiRYdqkzjDU"
+  id = "ZiRYdqkzjDU",
-  title = "Matrix 2.0 Is Here!, by Matthew Hogdson, at the Matrix Conference 2024, Berlin" caption = "[View and download the slides](https://2024.matrix.org/documents/talk_slides/LAB3%202024-09-20%2010_15%20Matthew%20-%20Matrix%202.0%20is%20Here_%20The%20Matrix%20Conference%20Keynote.pdf)"
+  title = "Matrix 2.0 Is Here!, by Matthew Hogdson, at the Matrix Conference 2024, Berlin", caption = "[View and download the slides](https://2024.matrix.org/documents/talk_slides/LAB3%202024-09-20%2010_15%20Matthew%20-%20Matrix%202.0%20is%20Here_%20The%20Matrix%20Conference%20Keynote.pdf)"
-)}}
+) }}

 The second video is <cite>Element X Launch!</cite> by Amandine Le Pape, Ștefan Ceriu, and Amsha Kalra.
 They present Element X, how it's been designed,